jmcnally17/metroid-invaders/README.md

 ## Features Pending

-- Bunkers protecting the Gunship at the bottom
 - **_(Under consideration)_** Submit the player score into a database with their name at game over and display the leaderboard either at game over or on a live website

 ## Gameplay

 The player controls a Gunship at the bottom of the window which can be moved horizontally using the left and right arrow keys.
 Pressing the spacebar will fire the Laser directly upwards from the Gunship's current position at the time the spacebar is pressed.
 A 5 x 11 grid of Metroids positioned above gradually moves down.
 The player must shoot them using the Gunship to score points and move on to the next level before they reach the bottom.
+The Gunship is protected by 4 Bunkers which can each take 10 laser hits (including from the Gunship Laser) before being removed from the window.

 ### Rules